 The American Pharmacists Association (APhA) today announced the slate of candidates for its Board of Trustees, President-elect, and Honorary President.
-The elections for these positions will be held March 16 - May 14, 2018.
-Association members will have the opportunity to meet the candidates at the APhA Annual Meeting and Exposition in Nashville, TN March 16-19, 2018.
+The elections for these positions will be held March 22–May 13, 2019.
+Association members will have the opportunity to meet the candidates at the APhA Annual Meeting & Exposition in Seattle on March 22–25, 2019.

-The two candidates for President-elect for 2019-2020 are Daniel E. Buffington of Tampa, FL and Michael D. Hogue of Gardendale, AL. The two pairs nominated for election to serve 2019-2022 terms on the APhA Board of Trustees are: Sean Jeffery of Branford, CT, vs. Brian Hille of Boise, ID; and Brandi Hamilton of Bakersfield, CA, vs. Wendy Weber of Bellevue, NE.
-Dorothy L. Smith of McLean, VA, is unopposed as the candidate for Honorary President.
+The two candidates for President-elect for 2020–2021 are Daniel E. Buffington of Tampa, FL, and Sandra Leal of Tucson, AZ.
+The two pairs nominated for election to serve 2020–2023 terms on the APhA Board of Trustees are: James Kirby of Cincinnati, OH, vs. Randy McDonough of Iowa City, IA; and Caroline Gaither of Minneapolis, MN, vs. Alex Varkey of Sugar Land, TX.
+Tery Baskin of Little Rock, AR, is unopposed as the candidate for Honorary President.

-Attendees of the 2018 APhA Annual Meeting will have an opportunity to hear from the candidates for President-elect and Trustee at the First Session of the APhA House of Delegates on Friday, March 16, in the Davidson Ballroom of the Music City Center.
-Attendees will be able to visit face-to-face with the candidates at the “Meet the Candidates” session to be held near the entrance to Exhibit Halls CD of the Music City Center Saturday, March 17, from 11:00am to 11:45am.
+Attendees of the 2019 APhA Annual Meeting will have an opportunity to hear from the candidates for President-elect during the Opening General Session on Saturday, March 23rd and for Trustee positions at the First Session of the APhA House of Delegates on Friday, March 22, in Rooms 6A and 6B of Seattle’s Washington State Convention Center.
+Attendees will be able to visit face-to-face with the candidates at the “Meet the Candidates” session to be held near the entrance to Exhibit Halls EF of the Washington State Convention Center Saturday, March 23, from 11:00 a.m. to 11:45 a.m.

-Ballots for APhA's upcoming Board of Trustees elections will be e-mailed to members on the afternoon of Friday, March 16, 2017, along with ballots for candidates for the executive committees and sections of the APhA Academy of Pharmacy Practice and Management (APhA-APPM) and the APhA Academy of Pharmaceutical Research and Science (APhA-APRS).
-Further election and candidate information will be available online in mid-February.
-Find more information on each candidate at APhA’s Election website.
+Ballots for APhA's upcoming Board of Trustees elections will be e-mailed to members on the afternoon of Friday, March 22, 2019, along with ballots for candidates for the executive committees and sections of the APhA Academy of Pharmacy Practice & Management (APhA–APPM) and the APhA Academy of Pharmaceutical Research & Science (APhA–APRS) and Special Interest Groups (SIGs).
+Also contained within the ballot will be an amendment to the APhA Bylaws regarding Article 6 House of Delegates and Article 7 Recognized and Affiliated Organizations.
+Any amendment to the APhA Bylaws needs to be voted on by the full membership and, as such, is contained as an additional section within the election ballot.
+Further election, candidate, and Bylaws amendment information will be available online in mid-January.
+Find more information on each candidate at .

 Candidates for President-elect

-Daniel E. Buffington, PharmD, MBA, FAPhA, is President of Clinical Pharmacology Services, an ambulatory care specialty practice in Tampa, FL.
-He is on faculty at University of South Florida Colleges of Medicine and Pharmacy, served as a Medication Safety Expert with the US Centers for Medicare and Medicaid Services (CMS) for nearly 5 years, focused on innovation projects that feature medication safety and MTM services.
-He is serving his second term on the APhA Board of Trustees and the Florida Pharmacy Foundation’s board.
-He has previously served as President of both the Florida Society of Health- System Pharmacists (FSHP) and the American Institute of Pharmaceutical Sciences (AIPS).
-He serves on the Pharmacy HIT Collaborative, the American Medical Association (AMA) Current Procedural Terminology Panel, and the RBRVS Update Committee (RUC) focused on pharmacist billing.
-Buffington has practice experience in ambulatory care, drug information, hospital, managed care, clinical research, health information technology and forensic pharmacology.
-He received his PharmD and MBA degrees from Mercer University and completed a residency and clinical pharmacology fellowship from Emory University.
-He has been recognized as an APhA Fellow and has received numerous professional awards including the APhA Pinnacle Award, Daniel B. Smith Practice Excellence Award, the ASHP Award of Excellence and has been recognized multiple times as Florida Pharmacist of the year (FPA and FSHP).
-He is committed to expanding the utilization and impact of pharmacist’s services to improve health outcomes and patient safety, as well as assisting to reduce the total cost of care.
+Daniel E. Buffington, PharmD, MBA, FAPhA, is President of Clinical Pharmacology Services, a clinic-based specialty practice in Tampa, FL.
+He is on faculty at the University of South Florida’s Colleges of Medicine and Pharmacy and served as a Medication Safety Expert with CMS and CMMI for 6 years, focused on innovation models to promote and evaluate medication safety and MTM services.
+He is completing his second term on the APhA Board of Trustees and serves on the Florida Pharmacy Foundation’s Board of Trustees.
+He has previously served as President of both the Florida Society of Health-System Pharmacists (FSHP) and the American Institute of Pharmaceutical Sciences (AIPS).
+He has served on the national Pharmacy HIT Collaborative, the AMA Current Procedural Terminology (CPT) Editorial Panel and the RBRVS Update Committee (RUC), focused on pharmacist reimbursement coding.
+His practice experience includes ambulatory care, drug information, hospital, managed care, clinical research, health IT and forensic pharmacology and toxicology.
+He received his PharmD and MBA degrees from Mercer University and completed his residency and clinical pharmacology fellowship at Emory University.
+He has been recognized as an APhA Fellow and has received numerous professional awards, including the APhA Foundation Pinnacle Award, the APhA Daniel B. Smith Practice Excellence Award and the ASHP Award of Excellence and has been recognized multiple times as Florida Pharmacist of the Year (FPA and FSHP).
+He is committed to expanding the utilization and impact of pharmacists' services to improve health outcomes and patient safety, as well as assisting to reduce the total cost.

 Candidates for Trustee (Pair One)